 It doesn’t have to be completely interactive, either.
 Passive sources can be just as informational as the interactive ones, but I would put these lowest on the priority and importance list.
 If there are no interactive mentoring opportunities available, self-educating through online sources is still a viable way to grow.

-Podcasts, youtube channels (reputable ones), training courses like Masterclass.com, ADSR, Groove3, and more all have continually updating courseware on specific topics.
-Remember, specificity is key.
+Podcasts, youtube channels (reputable ones), training courses like Masterclass.com, ADSR, Groove3, and more have continually updated courseware on specific topics.
+Remember, specificity is essential.

 Approaching a mentor

-To steal a famous quote, “fortune cannot aid those that do nothing”, what will separate you from the 10 others in the room is taking action.
-Don’t just take a little action, be bold and take massive action.
-Simply being willing to go through the awkwardness of approaching and contacting will put you a step above the rest that is not.
+To steal a famous quote, “fortune cannot aid those that do nothing.”
+What will separate you from the nine others in the room is taking action.
+Don’t just take a little effort, be bold and take massive action.
+Simply being willing to go through the awkwardness of approaching and contacting will put you a step above those that are not.

 Be the Offerer

 The real differentiator after approaching will be what you bring to the conversation.
-Don’t just approach and ask to be mentored, offer something of value in the pitch.
+Don’t just come and ask to be mentored.
+Offer something of value in the pitch.

 In my example, when I approached Michael Romanowski of Coast Mastering at an AES section event, I opened the conversation up by asking if AES had any mentorship programs on mastering.
-When he replied that they don’t but he’d be willing to consider something on a 1-to-1 level, I offered to let him choose a place to discuss it over lunch, and I would happily cover the bill.
+When he replied that they don’t, but he’d be willing to consider something on a one-to-one level, I immediately made an offer.
+I proposed he choose his favorite restaurant or coffee shop to discuss what the opportunity would look like and what I could offer in return, and I would happily cover the bill.

 As creatives, we fixate on the very end goal.
-We are busy envisioning the result of getting the mentorship, and this is where most of us get tripped up.
+We are busy envisioning getting the mentorship, which is where most of us get tripped up.
 We’re looking too far down the pipeline.
 If we’re still in the dugout, we need to get on the field first.
 Just get the date – get a yes; make that your primary goal and forget about everything else that comes after.

-When following up, it helps to get precise about what it is you’d like them to coach you on.
-Again, specificity is key.
+Communicate precisely about what you’d like them to coach you on when following up.
 The offer should have clear boundaries and be mutually beneficial for both parties.